NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

-We did manage to write an api for our model - This has been done by using FastAPI, where the model is loaded, the user add an image and afterwards an inference is performed with the predicted class as well as a plot of the attribution created by using captum (in this case Integrated Gradients).
-The backend then plots the result for the user to see - the user can then add another image if wanted where the process is repeated.
+We did manage to write an api for our model - This has been done by using FastAPI, where the model is loaded, the user add an image and afterwards inference is performed to get the predicted class as well as a plot of the attribution created by using captum (in this case Integrated Gradients).
+The frontend then plots the result for the user to see - the user can then add another image if they want where the process is repeated.

 ### Question 24